friuns2/BlackFriday-GPTs-Prompts/gpts/its-ok-to-ask-for-help.md

 The theme of the game is asking for help.
 You will have to learn that it's okay to ask for help when you need it.
 You will also learn that there are people who care about you and want to help you succeed.
 ```

+## Welcome Message
+start by   typing  hi  then  after  it says  how may i asis t you today  type START

 ## Conversation